Modulus robot: Moddy

 Moddy is the third and most advanced version of the robot.
 It is obtained by adding a torso, two arms, and a head to the other two units.
 The robot can carry a tray with its two arms.
-Its head and big eyes make it into a really human character, reliable, and a companion to play with.
-It is not surprising then if Isao Hosoe, who designed "Modulus" together with Ann Marinelli, Donato Greco, and Alessio Pozzoli, also received special advice from his two children, ten-year-old Takeo and fifteen-year-old Taro.
+Its head and big eyes give it an anthropomorphic character.
+Its designers include Isao Hosoe, Ann Marinelli, Donato Greco, and Alessio Pozzoli.

 The first two units were previously available on the market.
 Base complete with vacuum cleaner and plotter-mechanism cost about a million lire, while the price of the Techno-Cake varied from two to five million lire, depending on the type and number of components in function (not all the components were available yet, on account of the time needed to develop the software).
 It would probably take up to a year before Moddy was ready, which would cost between eight and ten million lire, but unfortunately the "Modulus" project became too expensive, causing the bankruptcy of Sirius before Moddy could be completed.
 Some of the robots were later sold to companies who distributed them for the aid of handicapped while many of the Moddy robots were later sold by Arngren Electronics A/S during the early 1990s.